AdobeDocs/media-analytics.en/help/implementation/media-sdk/setup/web-implementation-edge.md

 +++Adobe Experience Platform Mobile SDK

-Use the Mobile SDK extension in Adobe Experience Platform Data Collection to send data to Edge.
+If you plan to use the Mobile SDK extension in Adobe Experience Platform Data Collection to send data to Edge, complete the following sections:

+## Create a mobile property

+Create a mobile property, as described in [Set up a mobile property](https://developer.adobe.com/client-sdks/documentation/getting-started/create-a-mobile-property/).

 <!-- Content initially copied from here: https://experienceleague.adobe.com/docs/analytics/implementation/aep-edge/mobile-sdk/overview.html?lang=en -->